 A live adventure to witness nature’s greatest feast

 From the makers of Big Blue Live, the BAFTA award-winning live event of summer 2015, comes an even bigger and even wilder event on BBC One: Wild Alaska Live.

 “People are used to seeing natural history programmes that have been filmed over many years which are concentrated, focused visions of natural history.
 Our programme is the natural world in real time, as it happens.”

 “nature TV broadcast in real time, as it happened, raw and uncut.”

-In July 2017, were taken a live adventure as the crew broadcasts from across the vast wildernesses of Alaska, to see some of the world’s most captivating animals in one of the greatest natural spectacles in the world - the Alaskan summer feast.
+In July 2017, viewers were taken on a live adventure as the crew broadcast from across the vast wildernesses of Alaska, to see some of the world’s most captivating animals in one of the greatest natural spectacles in the world - the Alaskan summer feast.

 Alaska has some of the biggest areas of protected wild open spaces left on Earth.
 Most of the USA’s brown bears are in Alaska, there are more wolves here than almost anywhere else in the world and there are strong orca populations.
 Each animal encounter has a meaning and significance as part of this inspirational story.

 Made by The Natural History Unit, BBC Studios and co-produced by PBS, Wild Alaska Live, a major three-part live television event is a thrilling celebration of one of the biggest conservation success stories on the planet.
 The programme was a ratings success in the UK, with the final episode reaching 4.7 million viewers and a 26.8% share on BBC One.